 The first case does not require any special support.
-Each pattern generator on the market will offer it's own supported formats or editor which can be used to create a digital pattern.
+Each pattern generator on the market will offer its own supported formats or editor that can be used to create a digital pattern.

 In the second case, it's necessary to export the data from the logic analyzer capture and then import it into the pattern generator software.

-Below is described one possible method for exporting data from the Saleae Logic software for use with the Byte Paradigm Wave Gen Xpress Digital Pattern Generator
+Below we describe one possible method for exporting data from the Saleae Logic software for use with the Byte Paradigm Wave Gen Xpress Digital Pattern Generator.

-With some slight re-formatting in a text editor supporting find & replace, or using excel, it would also be possible to use the CSV export format in the "output one row per sample" mode to create files compatible with the "raw binary text file" or the "raw hexadecimal text file" formats.
-This is suggested if you plan to modify the captured data before importing it into the 8PI Control Panel software from Byte Paradigm.
-Please see the file format requirements in the 8PI Control Panel software users guide for more information on those formats.
+With some slight reformatting in a text editor supporting find and replace or using Excel, it would also be possible to use the CSV export format in the "output one row per sample" mode to create files compatible with the "raw binary text file" or the "raw hexadecimal text file" formats.
+That is suggested if you plan to modify the captured data before importing it into the 8PI Control Panel software from Byte Paradigm.
+See the file format requirements in the 8PI Control Panel software user's guide for more information on those formats.

-Once the data is exported, you will also need to configure the remaining settings for the 8PI Control Software.
-Mainly the sample rate needs to be specified.
+Once the data are exported, you will also need to configure the remaining settings for the 8PI Control Software.
+Mainly, the sample rate needs to be specified.
 Please note that using a different sample rate than the original recording rate will cause the output signals to be either faster or slower than the original capture.
-It may be necessary to either re-record the original sample sequence using a sample rate that matches an option from the Byte Paradigm device, or write a script to artificially up sample or down sample the exported file.
+It may be necessary to either re-record the original sample sequence using a sample rate that matches an option from the Byte Paradigm device or write a script to artificially up sample or down sample the exported file.

 trello ID: 5628395e1436ba5e8894e526

 trello data: -1331519600